muratk5n/thirdwave/en/README.md

 ---

-They likely stockpiled it for fear of getting cut off the financial markets, not a grand plan.
+They likely stockpiled it for fear of getting cut off the financial markets, not to replace the money system.

 "China and Russia have been stockpiling gold for years - this might be a sign gold can become the new currency"